vacary/flowsinnetworks/network_viz/network_viz/docs/project/source/installing.rst

 Requirements
 --------------

-Before install the network_viz.py script, is necessary to check if the following libraries / packages are available:
+Before install the network_viz.py script, is necessary to verify if the following libraries / packages are available:

 - numpy       >= 1.8.2
 - vtk         >= 6.0.0